 The Conservation Hatchery Plan was completed in 2004 as part of the Implementation Plan.
 This plan describes the use of funding for the purpose of stocking native Bonneville cutthroat trout in the action area.
-Guidance for stocking Bonneville cutthroat trout was developed over the first seven years of the license as Bonneville cutthroat trout restoration studies were conducted and the Bonneville Cutthroat Trout Restoration Plan was developed.
+Guidance for stocking BCT was developed over the first seven years of the license as BCT restoration studies were conducted and the Bonneville Cutthroat Trout Restoration Plan was developed.
 A draft Conservation Hatchery Agreement was prepared by IDFG during 2011 and the Conservation Hatchery Program commenced December 22, 2011.
 IDFG provided a final report of broodstock development activities on January 24, 2012 and the first conservation hatchery payment was made.

-Since 2011 when the first release of fish was made in Kackley Springs, subsequent releases have been made at many locations in the Thatcher Reach of the Bear River.
-During 2017, IDFG released approximately 14,823 Bonneville cutthroat trout into Trout Creek, Whiskey Creek, Alder Creek, Kackley Spring, Kackley Pond, Harris Spring, and the Bear River.
-Approximately 14,701 BCT were produced during 2017 for release in 2018.
-IDFG will continue to produce Bonneville cutthroat trout at the Grace Fish Hatchery.
-Hatchery payments of \$100,000 (\$133,000 of funding in 2017) will be made available each year through the end of the license term for implementation of this article, or acceptable alternative use.
+Since 2011, when the first release of fish was made in Kackley Springs, subsequent releases have been made at many locations in the Thatcher Reach of the Bear River (Table 4 and Figure 2).
+During 2018, IDFG released approximately 14,322 hatchery-produced BCT into Trout Creek, Whiskey Creek, Alder Creek, Kackley Spring, Kackley Pond, Harris Spring, and the Bear River.
+Approximately 22,440 BCT were produced during 2018 for release in 2019.
+IDFG will continue to produce BCT at the Grace Fish Hatchery and the recently completed BCT broodstock ponds on PacifiCorp land near the Grace Plant.
+Hatchery payments of \$100,000 (escalated annually) will be made available each year through the end of the license term for implementation of this article, or acceptable alternative use.
+With escalation, annual funding provided by PacifiCorp during 2018 was \$135,300.